varnishcache/varnish-cache/doc/sphinx/reference/vmod.rst

   for the client side and the backend side, so use in ``vcl_backend_*`` will yield a different private pointer from the one used on the client side.

+* ``PRIV_TOP`` "per top-request" private pointers live for the duration of one request and all its ESI-includes.
+They are only defined for the client side.
+When used from backend VCL subs, a NULL pointer will be passed.

 The way it works in the vmod code, is that a ``struct vmod_priv *`` is passed to the functions where one of the ``PRIV_*`` argument types is